c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 Program.encryptDirectory(location);
 ```

-The main idea of the function is to loop through the  `Desktop` directory and list all files and subdirectories.  the `getFiles` is responsible of retrieving the files in the `location`  using the class `Directory` which contains a bunch of things that is verified such as : fullpath, userPath, searOption
+The main idea of the function is to loop through the  `Desktop` directory and list all files and subdirectories.  the `getFiles` is responsible of retrieving the files in the `location`  using the class `Directory` which contains a bunch of things that is verified such as full path, user path, searOption

 `string[] files = Directory.GetFiles(location);`
-after this it loop through files , the first thing that the malware checks/validate  the file extension .
+after this it loops through files, the first thing that the malware checks/validate  the file extension.

 `if (Array.Exists<string>(Program.validExtensions, (string E) => E == extension.ToLower()) && fileName != Program.droppedMessageTextbox)`

-if the file extension should not be the same as the malware which is indecated in the `droppedMessageTextbo`  which is basicaly the file that the malware write when the encryption is finished and contains the threat actors message
+if the file extension should not be the same as the malware which is indicated in the `droppedMessageTextbo`  which is basically the file that the malware write when the encryption is finished and contains the threat actors message
 `private static string droppedMessageTextbox = "read_it.txt";`

-the last part of this is about checking the size of the files is the file size is less than `2117152`  which is approximatly 2MB  `if (fileInfo.Length < 2117152L)`
+the last part of this is about checking the size of the files is the file size is less than `2117152`  which is approximately 2MB  `if (fileInfo.Length < 2117152L)`
-it encrypt the file using `EncrypotFile` which we will see later in the post .
+it encrypts the file using `EncrypotFile` which we will see later in the post.
-the second if condition is about checking again the size of the file if it's bigger than 200000000bytes it generate a random a strng of the length between 200000000 and 300000000 bytes, than it encodes it using `randomEncode` method . after the encoding it writes it to the file using the `WriteAllText`  than appending a random 4 characters extension generated by the `RandomStringForExtension`  .
+the second if condition is about checking again the size of the file if it's bigger than 200000000bytes it generates a random string of the length between 200000000 and 300000000 bytes then it encodes it using `randomEncode` method . after the encoding, it writes it to the file using the WriteAllText then appending a random 4 characters extension generated by the `RandomStringForExtension`  .
 .

 #### file Encryption